cooperlees/monitord/README.md

 ### Config

-monitord can have the different components monitoted.
+monitord can have the different components monitored.
 To enable / disabled set the following in our monitord.conf.
 This file is [ini format](https://en.wikipedia.org/wiki/INI_file) to match systemd unit files.